 Just because something works for most people doesn’t mean it will work for me.
 This seems to be a trend when it comes to my education.
-In high school, I had an Individualized Education Plan (IEP) that gave me certain privileges—such as my part-day schedule—so I could coexist with my healthy-minded peers.
+In high school, I had an Individualized Education Plan (IEP) that gave me certain privileges, such as my part-day schedule, to help me succeed socially and academically.
 And while there were still many challenges I faced, in hindsight, I doubt I would have survived without my IEP.

 I didn’t have an IEP in college, and, after nineteen years of having a fairly structured and sheltered homelife, being thrust into an unfamiliar environment with thousands of strangers was a complete shock to my system.
 As I was riding a crammed elevator to the fourth floor of my new dorm building, I was struck with the realization that, for the first time in my life, I was on my own, and there was still so much I didn’t know.
-I’d been so reliant on my parents—especially when it came to food—that the thought of everything that could go wrong now that I was left to my own devices terrified me.
+I’d been so reliant on my parents that the thought of everything that could go wrong now that I was left to my own devices terrified me.
 Even though I’d done a lot to prepare myself, in that moment, I found myself wondering if it was enough.

 Number two: Even the best thought-out plans can flop.

 And then I relapsed (whoops).
-Without going into too much detail, basically everything went awry, and I couldn’t deal.
-Fed up with life, I started sleeping more and restricting food.
-I stopped going to classes, and then the dining hall, and before long, I wouldn’t leave my single other than to use the bathroom or get a glass of water.
+Without going into too much detail, basically everything that could have gone awry did, and I couldn’t cope.
 It felt like all the progress I’d made and everything I’d worked so hard for was falling apart right in front of me, and I couldn’t stop it.
 I kept trying to convince myself that it was just a phase, and that something good would finally happen, and I’d be able to climb out of the hole I’d fallen into.
 But as days went by and nothing changed, I realized that if I didn’t take action soon, that hole was only going to get deeper.
-So one afternoon, as I lay motionless in bed like a depressed zombie, I did what anyone who desperately needed to be rescued would do and called my mom.
-With tears streaming down my cheeks, I told her that I couldn’t do this anymore and begged her to take me home, which she did.
+So one afternoon, as I lay motionless in bed like a zombie, I did what anyone who desperately needed to be rescued would do and called my mom.
+I told her that I couldn’t do this anymore and begged her to take me home, which she did.